-IT4A selected the NEMA TS2 certified MOXA PT & IKS range of active Ethernet switches for the resilient Gigabit Ethernet Core and distributed switched Gigabit Ethernet backbone.
-The mGuard redundant router / firewalls from Innominate form the redundant routed backbone.
-All products have an industrial specification alloing normal operation from -10 to + 60ºC without cooling.
+IT4A selected the NEMA TS2 certified Industrial Ethernet switches for the resilient Gigabit Ethernet Core and distributed switched Gigabit Ethernet backbone.
+Industrial strength router / firewalls form the redundant routed backbone.
+All products have an industrial specification allowing normal operation from -10 to + 60ºC without cooling.

 IT4A have demonstrated their ability to operate in a live, critical and challenging environment.
 The project initially involved the design and implementation of a SCADA Wide Area Network (WAN) that allowed multiple remote tunnel assets to be monitored and controlled from multiple operating centres, the scope expanded to improving resilience, performance and security of a multi-site, multi-applicaiton network.
 Today the new, Highways England, validated infrastructure is fully monitored and supported by IT4A; authorised maintainers now have secure and controlled remote access to the systems they are responsible for across the network.